How the application process works

 The College Admissions Service starts processing acceptances once the admission cycle for the current academic year is complete.
 For example, for programs starting in September, admission closes three weeks after the start of classes.
 Following the closing date for admissions, we start processing for the next academic year.

-Grade 11 students can apply by submitting their current grade 11 transcripts on or after April 1st.
+Grade 11 students can apply by submitting their current grade 11 transcripts on or after the first business day in April.

 Wait lists for high-demand programs